JVM: garbage collector - Part 2

 Snapshot at the Beginning

-• If a reference form a gray object to a white object is removed, the change is recorded
+• If a reference from a gray object to a white object is removed, the change is recorded

 • After the concurrent scan is complete, the recorded gray objects (and their references) are scanned again